Sheriff: Gunman appeared to target some victims at rail yard - News Break

 “There’s a numbness some of us are feeling about this.
 There’s a sameness to this,” he told reporters.
 “It begs the damn question of what the hell is going on in the United States of America?”

-The shooting killed employees who had been bus and light rail operators, mechanics, linemen and an assistant superintendent over the course of their careers.
+The shooting took place about 6:30 a.m. in two buildings and killed employees who had been bus and light rail operators, mechanics, linemen and an assistant superintendent over the course of their careers.
 One had worked for the agency since 1999.

+“When our deputies went through the door, initially he was still firing rounds.
+When our deputy saw him, he took his life,” Smith, the sheriff, told reporters Wednesday.

 The other victims were Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63, and Lars Kepler Lane, 63.